Vision, Mission and Strategic Plan

 - Collaborative professional culture of diversity, equity and inclusion: we value a culture of inclusiveness, mutual respect and justice.

-Five pillars of excellence for the Strategic Plan include: Academic Programs; Research and Scholarship; Diversity, Equity and Inclusion (DEI); Community Engagement, and sustainability.
+Five pillars of excellence for the Strategic Plan include: Academic Programs; Research and Scholarship; Equity, Diversity and Inclusion (EDI); Community Engagement, and sustainability.
 These pillars are interlinked with one another, and do not stand in isolation.
 DEI strategies support excellence across all other pillars.
 In keeping with the campus strategic planning efforts to insure a focus on Institutional Effectiveness, a summary of administrative strategic goals and efforts that have been underway in the SON are included in the Appendices.

 The goal of each pillar includes specific recommendations for objectives along with key strategies/actions and metrics with target dates for evaluation to accomplish these objectives for the four-year time period.

 Pillars + Goals